dbkid/Chess/README.md

 * Download and unzip the file.
 * Navigate to the folder in terminal.
 * Run the command $ bundle install in the terminal.
-* Run the command $ ruby chess.rb to start the game.
+* Run the command $ ruby game.rb to start the game.

 How to Play: